-It has taken me 10 years to figure out why some people complain that the WristWidget® slips over the ulna.
+It has taken me over 10 years to figure out why some people complain that the WristWidget® slips over the ulna.
 It isn't common but it is important.
 This blog is dedicated to my sister: the dreaded slippage of the WristWidget®.

 This is also for the rare patient that sends the message, “My WristWidget® slips down my arm.”
 I hope to help you understand your “unique wrist” and the challenges that they pose.